pasqal-io/godasse/README.md

 they can, but Go libraries can't see the private fields or tags), so we can't use `orMethod` or `default`.

-For this purpose, Goode has an interface `CanInitialize`, which can be implemented as such:
+For this purpose, Godasse has an interface `CanInitialize`, which can be implemented as such:

 ```go